yuxincs/p2pfs/README.md

 * `publish <localfile>`

 The peer offers to share a file.
-It will send a messageof typeREQUESTPUBLISHto the tracker and wait for amessage of type `REPLY_PUBLISH`.
+It will send a messageof type `REQUEST_PUBLISH` to the tracker and wait for amessage of type `REPLY_PUBLISH`.

 * `list_file`